-A retired English teacher, Janice s a volunteer and board member of the Community Food Pantry of Sleepy Hollow and Tarrytown.
+A retired English teacher, Janice is a volunteer and board member of the Community Food Pantry of Sleepy Hollow and Tarrytown.
 She also serves as president of the Hudson Chorale.
 Her home parish is All Saints' Briarcliff Manor.

 Ginny is a non-profit consultant, specializing in leadership transitions and organizational effectiveness.
 She lives in Ossining, where she is a committed community volunteer.
 Her home parish is All Saints Episcopal Church in Briarcliff Manor.

 Dennis is executive director of the National Center for Law and Economic Justice.
 He previously served as director of the ACLU’s Racial Justice Program.
 He publishes and lectures extensively about civil rights and is an adjunct professor at New York Law School.
-Dennis is a member of Trinity Church in Ossining.
+Dennis is a member of Grace Episcopal Church in Ossining.

 Kevin is the rector of All Saints’ Church in Briarcliff Manor.
 He hails from the South, where he spent the better part of 20 years in pastoral service.
 In addition to his time serving small and large churches, he has been a campus minister, church planter, missioner with the homeless, and a touring punk rock drummer.